Otto Kalvitsa: Pilot in the Soviet Union

 Back in Saint Petersburg, Kalvitsa joined the Petrograd Red Officer School but was soon transferred to the Naval School of Aviation in Samara.
 Graduating in 1920, Kalvitsa became one of the nine Finnish pilots who served the Baltic Fleet Air Force in the Russian Civil War.
 In March 1921, he took part on the suppression of the Kronstadt rebellion and also fought against the Finnish Whites in the 1921–1922 East Karelian uprising.

 In May 1923, Kalvitsa was badly injured in a plane crash, but returned to service.
-In August 1925, Kalvitsa made his first arctic flight as he flew with the Russian pilot Boris Chudnovsky from Leningrad via Arkhangelsk to Novaya Zemlya.
-The mission was to survey ship routes for the Northeast passage.
+In August 1925, Kalvitsa made his first arctic flight as he flew with the Russian pilot Boris Chukhnovsky from Leningrad via Arkhangelsk to Novaya Zemlya.
+The mission was to survey ship routes for the Northeast Passage.
 Kalvitsa and Chudnovsky were particularly exploring the waters of Matochkin Strait between the Severny and Yuzhny Islands of Novaya Zemlya.
 In June 1926, Kalvitsa participated Georgy Ushakov's expedition to the Wrangel Island in order to survey the island for a location for the first Soviet colony.

 In 1927, Kalvitsa left the Navy and joined the civil aviation organization Dobrolyot, the precursor of Aeroflot.
 He flew the route between Ulan-Ude and the Mongolian capital Ulan Bator.
 A year later, Kalvitsa was transferred to Irkutsk where he earned the nickname ″Wolf of the North″, due to his skillful flying in extreme weather conditions.
 In the summer of 1929, Kalvitsa explored the Arctic Sea coastline in the Chukchi Peninsula and Yakutia.
 The three-week journey also included a visit to the newly established colony in the Wrangel Island.
 Kalvitsa flew a German Junkers F 13 with the Hungarian revolutionary Franz Leonhardt as his co-pilot.
 The journey finally ended on 19 August as Kalvitsa landed the severely damaged plane in Bulun.